 As of December 31, 2006, we employed 2,319 full-time employees and 46 part-time employees.
+As of March 31, 2007, we employed 2,330 full-time employees and 39 part-time employees.
 None of our employees are organized or are covered by a collective bargaining agreement.
 We consider our relations with our employees to be satisfactory.